High Table, Lower Orders: Series 2

 A year after the events of Series 1, Simon and Zoe are living together in Cambridge, intending to marry.
 Zoe is now working for a "red top" tabloid newspaper.
-Simon is initially out of work, but is soon awarded a Fellowship in "Forensic Science and Criminology" by Gilbert, now the Master of the college.
-Ian Butterworth, a brilliant (if pedantic and intolerably smug) English student, apparently commits suicide by hanging himself after accusing another student of plagiarism.
-Both students were supervised by Dr. Roisin McDade, the Fellow in English.
+Simon is out of work, but is soon awarded a fellowship in "Forensic Science and Criminology" by Gilbert, the Master of the college.
+Ian Butterworth, a brilliant (if pedantic and intolerably smug) English student, apparently hangs himself after accusing another student of plagiarism.
+Both students were supervised by Dr Roisin McDade, a fellow in English.
 Simon is not convinced.
 Meanwhile Bernard, the Bursar, is trying to reorganise the college to be more financially viable and relevant to the modern world.
-The Dean tries to engineer a revolution and abolish the post of Master, but is masterfully "shafted" as Gilbert, the Master, puts it.
+The Dean tries to engineer a revolution and abolish the post of Master, but is masterfully "shafted", as Gilbert puts it.

 Central to the plot is a generous bursary that is intended for especially brilliant student candidates, and which was once awarded to the Dean himself.
-Roisin McDade was also in the running for that same bursary.
+Roisin McDade was in the running for that same bursary.

 Simon turns out to be an ineffectual teacher who frequently has his students watch episodes of CSI, especially if he needs to get away to pursue his investigations.
-However when he solves the crime, the Master announces that instead of firing him, he will use having a "criminologist who solves crimes" as publicity for the college.
+However, when he solves the crime, the Master announces that instead of firing him he will use having a "criminologist who solves crimes" as publicity for the college.

 Note: in the second series Zoe's last name is changed to "Templeton".